Alabama lawmakers weigh strict 'fetal heartbeat' abortion ban

 "It would be the most extreme law by far in the country," Dalven said in an interview.

-The state House of Representatives also is considering a measure that would extend the waiting period for all abortions from 24 to 48 hours.
+Alabama lawmakers on Tuesday also voted to lengthen the current waiting period before an abortion can be performed to 48 hours from 24 hours.

-Another bill calls for at least a 48-hour wait for a woman who learns her fetus has a lethal condition and will not survive outside of the womb.
+The House also passed a bill that calls for at least a 48-hour wait for a woman who learns her fetus has a lethal condition and will not survive outside of the womb.
 Under the proposal, she would be required to learn about perinatal hospice options.

 She would have to sign a waiver testifying that she opted for the abortion over hospice care.

-A fourth measure adds new requirements for pregnant minors seeking an abortion.
+The fourth measure would add new requirements for pregnant minors seeking an abortion.
 In instances where a young woman seeks permission from a judge instead of a parent, the bill would allow parents to participate in the proceedings, even in cases where there may have been parental abuse, Dalven said.

 The proposals follow a law passed in Alabama last year that requires abortion clinics to meet surgical center standards by March 24, a move that critics say threatens to shutter three of Alabama's five remaining abortion clinics.